mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 * comments to hosted Hub items can be shared via the commenter's Bluesky account, if a commenter wishes (as in Whitewind or MarkPub), widening conversation reach
 * Hub Editors can invite Trusted friends into one or more notes in their thinking tool, allowing both to edit and publish something collaboratively (as in MarkPub).

-More reading:
+#### More reading:

 * (2023 manifesto post): [Social knowledge graphs for collective intelligence](https://mathewlowry.medium.com/social-knowledge-graphs-for-collective-intelligence-75c436889320)
 * (video, April 2023) [Why I'm massively into massive.wiki](https://www.youtube.com/watch?v=qfYl3SiZJWU]) (MarkPub's old name)

-#### Connection 3: Hub <-> AI services
+### Connection 3: Hub <-> AI services

 **As set out under Business Model (next), one of the two revenue streams to explore is something I have come to call AI4communities.** It means that individuals or - ideally - communities of people in the ATmosphere can collectively lease or own a range of AI services to help them be more productive and/or creative online.

 !["From 2023"](https://miro.medium.com/v2/resize:fit:1100/format:webp/1*mrMrYtsN5b1XwlmkVXThrw.png)
 *(from [How Artificial Intelligence will finance Collective Intelligence](https://mathewlowry.medium.com/how-artificial-intelligence-will-finance-collective-intelligence-5d17adcce98b), January 2023, but currently being updated on my wiki - see below)*

-There could be a range of business models for providing these services, from pure subscription through to the community leasing or owning "their" model, and affraying the costs though data-sharing, as set out in my experimental wiki:
+There could be a range of business models for providing these services, from pure subscription through to the community leasing or owning "their" model, and affraying the costs though data-sharing, as set out elsewhere:

- > Moreover, as I pointed out in 2020 when I launched myhub.ai, each community could act as a **data union**: rather than just buying or renting an AI to support their community, they could monetise the resulting algorithm to at least help cover the costs of running the community.
-While I shelved this idea when ChatGPT appeared, the model collapse paper now suggests that the **training data** created by well-managed communities could be the new currency of collective intelligence" - [AI4Communities: a model for a self-sustaining, user-owned public sphere](https://experiments.myhub.ai/ai4communities_post)
+ > *Moreover, as I pointed out in 2020 when I launched myhub.ai, each community could act as a **data union**: rather than just buying or renting an AI to support their community, they could monetise the resulting algorithm to at least help cover the costs of running the community.
+While I shelved this idea when ChatGPT appeared, the model collapse paper now suggests that the **training data** created by well-managed communities could be the new currency of collective intelligence"* - [AI4Communities: a model for a self-sustaining, user-owned public sphere](https://experiments.myhub.ai/ai4communities_post)

-Many AI services will support individuals (cf Bluesky users subscribing to custom feeds and block lists) but other services could support communities, and can be configured and fine-tuned by the members to ensure they reflect their interests and preferences.
+Many AI services will support individuals (cf Bluesky users subscribing to custom feeds and block lists) but other services could support entire communities, and can be configured and fine-tuned by the members to ensure they reflect their interests and preferences.

 The post explores a range of possible AI services (content discovery, content moderation and governance, "centaur services" to support individual's and communities' creativity, etc.), and links to subfiles exploring how they would look on [the Fediverse](https://experiments.myhub.ai/ai4communities_on_the_fediverse) and [ATmosphere](https://experiments.myhub.ai/ai4communities_on_the_atmosphere) (one on Nostr is next).
 However, there are certainly many more.